 Compulsion Games’ relationship with Microsoft started with their second title, We Happy Few.
 They showed it off during Microsoft’s E3 2016 Press Conference, where it got a lot of buzz and was even picked up by Gearbox Publishing for distribution.
 We Happy Few soon hit Steam Early Access and Xbox Game Preview, and as revealed today at Microsoft’s Press Conference, will launch on August 10.

 On Xbox Wire, Guillaume stated that the studio was eager about the opportunities this acquisition will open, as it will “fuel bigger creative ideas and more ambitious worlds,” and allow them to make games that will be seen as classic in the eyes of new players.

 Like Ninja Theory, Compulsion Games is certainly an interesting acquisition, as their style is quite different than what is usually associated with the Xbox brand.
 Consequently, this also means that we should be seeing more titles that stand out from the typical racing games and shooters we’ve come to know from Microsoft in the future.

-All five of these new subsidiaries are unique in their own ways, and will definitely add some flair to Microsoft’s game lineup.
+All seven of these new subsidiaries are unique in their own ways, and will definitely add some flair to Microsoft’s game lineup.
 While it may be a couple years before we fully see the fruits of these studios’ labor, many of their styles will be like nothing we’ve seen from Microsoft before.

 The acquisition of studios like Undead Labs and Playground Games make sense: picking up studios like Ninja Theory and Compulsion Games surprised me, though they will add some long-needed spice to the Xbox game lineup.
 Each studio has had a wholly special journey getting to this point though, and the support of a major publisher should finally allow these studios to fully realize some of their most ambitious ideas they may have had since their formation, and that is what has me excited.